ErikBongers/ErikBongers.github.io/lowlevelmacro.md

 ```

 If you haven't done so yet, set up a main project to use the macros and let's see what
-the invocation of the macro will print for this small function:
+the invocation of the macro will print for this small function.
+In your `main()` function, add:
 ```rust
 print_tokens!(
     fn small_function(arg1: &str, arg2: Option<u32>) -> bool {